Victor-Ochoa/Victor-Ochoa/README.md

 **September 3, 2018 - Current**

 Initially I worked on a backend project for a Quote Calculator and currently work with CRM Sitecore, WCF and Web API.
-In theses projects I used SQL Server Database.
+In these  projects I used SQL Server Database.
 In the project I'm working on, I'm having the opportunity to work within Azure Devops

 ### Cigam Gestor